StefanBratanov/chotto/README.md

                     worry about its uniqueness or keeping it safe.
   -h, --help      Show this help message and exit.
       --output-directory=<outputDirectory>
-                  The directory where the outputs of the ceremony will be stored
+                  The directory where the outputs of the ceremony will be saved
                     Default: <user.home>\kzg-ceremony
       --sequencer=<sequencer>
                   The URL of the sequencer which would be used for the ceremony